ral-facilities/ldap-jwt-auth/README.md

 4. (If LDAP certificate validation is enabled) Copy the `cacert.pem` file that contains all the trusted CA certificates to the `ldap_server_certs` directory in the root of the project.

 5. Create a `users_config.yaml` file alongside the `users_config.example.yaml` file.
 Use the example file as a reference and modify it accordingly.
+You may also refer to [User configuration file format below](#users-configuration-file). modify it accordingly.
 You may also refer to [User configuration file format below](#users-configuration-file)

    ```bash